Tips for Visiting the Great Pyramids of Giza

 - Give yourself plenty of time.
 It’s a huge complex and the only way to get around is by walking.
-Most people spend at least half a day at the pyramids.
+Most people spend at least half a day at the Pyramids of Giza.
 However, if you love history and love taking pictures, you may spend the whole day there, like we did!

 - Be sure to wear good walking shoes.
 You will be doing a lot of walking on sand, dirt, and uneven stones.

 - Wear plenty of sunscreen and bug spray.
-There is no shade at the Pyramids and nowhere to escape the sun.
+There is no shade at the Pyramids of Giza and nowhere to escape the sun.

 - You may also want sunglasses, not only for the sun but to help avoid making eye contact with scammers!

 - Bring snacks and water.
 You will be doing lots of walking in the sun, so it’s important to stay hydrated.
 You can buy drinks at the pyramids but there is nowhere to buy food of any kind, so if you’re there all day you might end up starving!

 - I normally don’t like visiting places with a guide.
 I prefer to visit on my own so I can go at my own pace.
 But the Pyramids of Giza are one place where you may want to hire a guide that will pick you up at your hotel.

 Do you need a guide at the Pyramids of Giza?